blackfennec-org/blackfennec/docs/source/development/domain/type_system/index.rst

 Type Registry
 """""""""""""
 The Type Registry is a register of all known (aka registered) :ref:`types <definition_type>`.
 Types which are not known to the type registry cannot be considered in the :ref:`selection process <definition_selection_process>`.
 The type registry is accessible to extensions via :ref:`ExtensionApi <definition_extension_api>`.

+.. _inheritance:

+Inheritance
+"""""""""""
+The type system supports inheritance.
+This means that a type can inherit from another type.
+The inheritance is transitive, meaning that a type can inherit from a type which inherits from another type.

 .. toctree::